GoogleCloudPlatform/community/tutorials/cdn-fastly.md

 1. In the **Create Bucket** dialog, fill out the form as follows:

     +  _Name_: _<your_bucket_name>_ (must be unique)
-    +  _Storage_: Standard
+    +  _Storage_: Multi-Regional
     +  _Location_: United States

-        **Note**: To take advantage of Fastly's direct connection to Google's network edge, you should create your bucket in a region that has [multiple interconnects](https://docs.fastly.com/guides/integrations/google-cloud-storage#interconnect-locations), such as the United States.
+        **Note**: Multi-Regional buckets allow the data to be broadly replicated across the location (for example across the continental United States), and always be close to [Fastly's interconnects](https://docs.fastly.com/guides/integrations/google-cloud-storage#interconnect-locations) with Google's network

 1. Click **Create** to create your bucket.
 You will be taken to your bucket's browser page.